stephen-soltesz/go/README.md

 To recreate the generated sources, install these dependencies.

-GopherJS - translates syntacically correct go code to javascript.
+GopherJS - translate Go code to javascript.

     go get github.com/gopherjs/gopherjs

-go-bindata - converts binary assets into go code to be bundled with go binaries.
+go-bindata - convert binary assets to Go code to be bundled with Go binaries.

     go get github.com/jteeuwen/go-bindata